The Shining (novel): Plot

 Wendy and Danny get the better of Jack after he attacks Wendy, locking him inside the pantry, but Grady's ghost releases him after he makes Jack promise to bring him Danny and kill Wendy.
 Jack attacks Wendy with one of the hotel's roque mallets, seriously injuring her, but she escapes to the caretaker's suite and locks herself in the bathroom.
 Jack attempts to break the door with the mallet, but Wendy slashes his hand with a razor blade to deter him.
 Meanwhile, Hallorann, having received a psychic distress call from Danny while working at a winter resort in Florida, rushes back to the Overlook, only to be attacked by the topiary animals and severely injured by Jack.

 As Jack pursues Danny through the hotel and corners him on the top floor, he briefly gains control of himself and implores Danny to flee.
-The hotel quickly retakes control of Jack, making him violently batter his own face and skull into ruin with the mallet, leaving his body under the hotel's control.
+The hotel retakes control of Jack, making him violently batter his own face and skull into ruin with the mallet, leaving his body under the hotel's control.
 Remembering that Jack has neglected to relieve the pressure on the hotel's unstable boiler, Danny informs the hotel that it is about to explode.
 As Danny, Wendy, and Hallorann flee, the hotel-creature rushes to the basement in an attempt to vent the pressure, but it is too late.
 The boiler explodes, killing Jack and destroying the Overlook.
 Fighting off a last attempt by the hotel to possess him, Hallorann guides Danny and Wendy to safety.

 The book's epilogue is set during the next summer.
 Hallorann, who has taken a chef's job at a resort in Maine, comforts Danny over the loss of his father as Wendy recuperates from the injuries Jack inflicted on her.